rocketjishao/tagSeq/README.md

         # also needed for second run
    Follow the prompts on the installer screens.
    If you are unsure about any setting, accept the defaults.
 You can change them later.
    To make the changes take effect, close and then re-open your terminal window.
+       # To see "(base)" in the front of the terminal command line.
    Test your installation.
 In your terminal window, run the command:

     $ conda list